 Supply Chain for the Non-Supply Chain Manager

 Supply chain is happening at your company.
-And even if you don’t have supply or chain (or purchasing, procurement, planning, warehousing, logistics, sourcing, customer fulfillment, operations, import, export or buyer) in your job title, your company’s supply chain impacts you – because supply chains cost your company money and time.
-And if you’re not paying attention to your company’s money or time, you might want to check out this to-do list.
+And even if you don’t have supply or chain (or purchasing, procurement, planning, warehousing, logistics, sourcing, customer fulfillment, operations, import, export or buyer) in your job title, your company’s supply chain impacts you — because supply chains cost your company money and time.
+And if you’re not paying attention to your company’s money or time, you might want to check out a to-do list.

 Marketing, sales, R&D, engineering, finance, quality, accounting — all of these functions should understand supply chain.
 What is supply chain?
 How does it impact my job?
 And what can I do to optimize my function’s relationship with supply chain?